LauraVEkris/openrowingmonitor/docs/Architecture.md

 | isPauseEnd | Current metrics are related to the end of a session pause |
 | isSessionStop | Current metrics are related to the stop of a session |

-State driven clients, like the PM5 interface and the recorders will react to these flags by recording or broadcasting these flags.
+State driven clients, like the PM5 interface and the recorders, will react to these flags by recording or broadcasting when these flags are seen.

 ### Heartrate data flow